Yiannis123Git/ShiftUnlocked/docs/CameraProperties.md

 _Camera.ZoomOutKeyboardKey: <span style="color: teal;">[Enum.KeyCode](https://create.roblox.com/docs/reference/engine/enums/KeyCode) | nil</span>_

 The key responsible for zooming out on keyboard.
 Setting this to `nil` will disable the zoom out functionality on keyboard.

+## SyncZoom

+_Camera.SyncZoom: <span style="color: teal;">boolean</span>_

+When this property is set to true, the camera will attempt to sync its zoom with Roblox's default camera zoom when the camera gets enabled or disabled.
+Enabling this behavior will introduce yielding when disabling the camera via the [`SetEnabled`](CameraMethods.md#setenabled) method until the sync is achieved.

 ## MouseRadsPerPixel